arangodb/arangodb/Documentation/InstallationManual/Compiling.md

 to setup the makefiles.
 This will check for the various system characteristics and installed libraries.

+If you compile on MacOS, you should add the following options to the configure command:

+    --host=x86_64-apple-darwin --target=x86_64-apple-darwin

 Now continue with @ref CompilingAIOCompile.

 If you also plan to make changes to the source code of ArangoDB, add the following